There is a time and place for pretty much anything.

 Having a balance is important, though.

-I’ve seen Bloggers, Business Content Writers, Content Creators produce a ton of highly valuable content.
+I’ve seen Bloggers, Business Content Writers, Content Creators, teams with a strong Inbound Marketing Strategy produce a ton of highly valuable content.

 But the number of organic search visits remained low.